lexicHQ/docs/configure-slack-app.md

 Click "Add Bot".

 At this point, we have successfully configured the slack bot.
-Next step is to activate distribution for the bot to be installed in teams or publicly distribute in slack apps directory.
+Next step is to activate distribution for the bot to be shared with teams or submit your app to the [Slack App Directory](https://slack.com/apps).

 ![](slack-add-features.png)